Russell-Ryan/pyLINEAR/docs/README.md

 > astropy.wcs.wcs.NoConvergence: 'WCS.all_world2pix' failed to converge to the requested accuracy.
 After 1 iterations, the solution is diverging at least for one input point.

 *The likely explanation is that your segmentation map and direct image(s) are very far (in angular distance) from the FLTs you wish to extract.
-If that doesn't help, let me know*
+If that doesn't help, let me know.*

 [Back to the top](#faqs)